Dane County Zoning for Zoning Permits and Information:

 - Doing structural repairs

 You must apply for a zoning permit from the Dane County zoning office before beginning any of the above-described projects.
 Once a permit has been issued, you may begin work immediately.
 Dane County inspects your project to make sure that construction takes place according to the permit.
 Typically two inspections are needed; however, a location survey may be required in lieu of the first inspection.
 Zoning staff will issue a certificate of compliance if your project meets all applicable ordinance provisions after the post-construction inspection.
-Your project may also require a building permit from the town in which your project is located.
-Please check with your Town Clerk or Building Inspector for any local building permit and driveway permit requirements.
+Note: Your project may also require a building permit from the town in which your project is located.
+Please check with the Town of Dane Clerk or Building Inspector for local building permit and driveway permit requirements.

 Town of Dane Building Information: